PharmCat/ClinicalTrialUtilities.jl/README.md

 # ClinicalTrialUtilities

- Clinical trial related calculation: descriptive statistics, power and sample size calculation, power simulations, confidence interval, pharmacokinetics/pharmacodynamics parameters calculation.
+ Clinical trial related calculation: descriptive statistics, power and sample size calculation, power simulations.
 This program comes with absolutely no warranty.
 No liability is accepted for any loss and risk to public health resulting from use of this software.

 ![Tier 1](https://github.com/PharmCat/ClinicalTrialUtilities.jl/workflows/Tier%201/badge.svg)